Lufthansa says no decision yet on any job cuts

 Lufthansa said on Sunday it could not rule out compulsory redundancies at its passenger airline unit.

-Lufthansa aims to cut group costs by 1.5 billion euros (1.2 billion pounds) by the end of 2014, and wants to improve results at its passenger airline unit by 1 billion.
+Lufthansa aims to cut group costs by 1.5 billion euros ($1.98 billion) by the end of 2014, and wants to improve results at its passenger airline unit by 1 billion.